bjornarveie/HPX_project/README.md

 #### 21.06.19
 I fixed the issue with the LD_LIBRARY_PATH by adding the gcc lib64 folder and removing the /lib64/ folder with the old libstdc++.so.6 file.
 Used this command "export LD_LIBRARY_PATH=/opt/sw/x86_64/glibc-2.17/ivybridge-ep/boost/1.62.0/gcc/5.3/mpioff/1.0/python/3.4/lib:/opt/sw/x86_64/glibc-2.17/ivybridge-ep/python/3.4.2/gcc/5.3/lib:/lib:/opt/sw/x86_64/glibc-2.17/ivybridge-ep/gcc/5.3.0//lib64:/opt/sw/x86_64/glibc-2.17/ivybridge-ep/gcc/5.3.0//lib:/opt/slurm/current/lib:/opt/slurm/current/lib/slurm"

+#### 22.06.19 - 25.06.19
+Tried to make the code run faster without any luck.
+Made changes in how the line update is made.